[ Printer Friendly Version ] [ Report Abuse ]

 Graínne closed her mouth as an act of will.
 "What is it with Occlumency?
 Professor Snape tried to pick my mental pocket and accused me of keeping secrets.
 Why was he doing that to begin with?
 What gives him the right?"
 She was indignant, but polite and in control of her emotions.

 "I asked him to let me know if any of the new students were spies for our enemy, Lord Voldemort.
 He was simply trying to ascertain that information, not knowing your background.
-Camerons, after all, are a dime a dozen up here, he had no idea you were connected to Morag and Rory.
+Camerons, after all, are a knut a dozen up here, he had no idea you were connected to Morag and Rory.
 And actually, there’s no need to call that to his attention.
 He will know at the right time.
 Meanwhile, I have been given, along with your school file, a file from the Magic Regulatory Agency.
 I am quite interested in your very rare skills."

 "What, the Discerner bit?"
 She laughed, her bad mood gone.
 "You’d be amazed, sir."